liorgarin/REAL-PIC/README.md

 ---

+## Payment Testing with PayPal Sandbox

+The app is configured to run PayPal transactions in sandbox mode, meaning no real funds will be used during testing.
+When you reach the PayPal login prompt in the app’s purchase flow, use the following **sandbox buyer** account details:

+- **Sandbox Email**: `sb-olhlx34114057@personal.example.com`
+- **Sandbox Password**: `PI#J3jWs`

+These credentials allow you to test completing payments without incurring actual charges.

+---

-## Manager Login Credentials
+## Manager/Admin Login Credentials

-In the **manager-dashboard**, you can log in using:
+In the **manager-dashboard**, log in with the “master manager” (admin) account:

 - **Email**: `reals.pics@gmail.com`
 - **Password**: `12345678`

-This is the “master manager” or admin login.
+After logging in, you can view and manage orders, coupons, workers, and more.

 ---